What To Eat When Nauseous – Foods To Eat And Avoid

 Image: Shutterstock

-Ginger also helps relieve morning sickness commonly associated with pregnancy(3).
+Ginger also helps relieve morning sickness commonly associated with pregnancy(3)It is one of the effective home remedies for nausea during pregnancy.

 You can chew on a ginger root or boil it with water and consume it.